preview for Grocery Shopping for a Healthy Lifestyle

 Getty Images

-For a tasty, weight loss-friendly snack, top 1/2 cup low-fat cottage cheese with two tablespoons slivered almonds and a teaspoon of honey.
-“This creamy-crunchy-sweet combo is second to none,” says Shamera Robinson, RD, of The Culture of Wellness.
+For a tasty, weight loss-friendly snack, top half a cup of low-fat cottage cheese with two tablespoons of slivered almonds and a teaspoon of honey.
+“This creamy-crunchy-sweet combo is second to none,” says Shamera Robinson, RD, a registered dietitian-nutritionist at The Culture of Wellness.
 The cottage cheese is rich in protein, while almonds add crunch and healthy fats.
 That hint of honey makes things sweet without going overboard on added sugar.

 Get the recipe